killhamster/drilfiction/README.md

 ```
 [Twitter]
 # Set the access keys.
-Get yours on developer.twitter.com.
+Get yours at developer.twitter.com.
 Do not use quotes.
 CONSUMER_KEY =
 CONSUMER_SECRET =
 ACCESS_KEY =